minkhant1996/NLP/README.md

  - Min Khant Soe
  - Pyae Sone

-In this project, we will create a simple chatbot with BERT pretraind model and try to finetune for improvement.
+In this project, we will create a simple chatbot with BERT pretrained model and try to finetune for improvement.